 - 1) State law provides that County employees are eligible for Workers' Compensation for injuries arising out of, or in the course of employment.
 Guidelines for filing a claim with Ohio Bureau of Workers' Compensation (BWC) are set forth below: - a.
 Should an employee be injured during the course of employment with the County, the employee shall notify the immediate supervisor and complete the applicable paperwork within the injury packet as soon as possible, but not later than 24 hours, regardless of the seriousness of the injury and whether or not treatment is required or sought.
-The supervisor shall notify the Department Director and the CA in the Commissioners' Department.
+The supervisor shall notify the Department Director and the Benefits & Leave Administrator in the Human Resources Department.
 If the employee chooses to seek medical treatment and file a claim with the BWC, the employee will complete a BWC First Report of an Injury (FROI).
 FROI forms are available at the medical provider's office, hospital emergency rooms and on the BWC website.
 The completed FROI form will be forwarded to the County's Managed Care Organization (MCO) by the BWC certified medical provider.
-In all cases, whether a FROI form has been filed or not, the employee and supervisor must complete all applicable paperwork within the injury packet and forward to the CA in the Commissioners' Department. - b.
-The CA in the Commissioners' Department must be advised and continually updated if an employee continues to be absent due to a work-related injury.
-Employees are responsible for informing the Department Director and the CA of their expected date of return, or the date of their next medical evaluation. - c.
-Any documents received from injured employees, their physician, hospital, or the State, regarding Workers' Compensation claims must be immediately forwarded to the CA. - 2) Employees who are injured in the course and scope of employment and who must leave work before completing their work period shall receive the regular rate of pay for the balance of the scheduled work shift.
+In all cases, whether a FROI form has been filed or not, the employee and supervisor must complete all applicable paperwork within the injury packet and forward it to the Benefits & Leave Administrator in the Human Resources Department. - b.
+The Benefits & Leave Administrator in the Human Resources Department must be advised and continually updated if an employee continues to be absent due to a work-related injury.
+Employees are responsible for informing the Department Director and the Benefits & Leave Administrator in the Human Resources Department of their expected date of return, or the date of their next medical evaluation. - c.
+Any documents received from injured employees, their physician, hospital, or the State, regarding Workers' Compensation claims must be immediately forwarded to the Benefits & Leave Administrator in the Human Resources Department. - 2) Employees who are injured in the course and scope of employment and who must leave work before completing their work period shall receive the regular rate of pay for the balance of the scheduled work shift.

 - 3) An injured employee may elect to use accrued sick leave and vacation leave prior to receiving payments for Workers' Compensation.
 An injured employee is prohibited, however, from receiving payment for sick leave while simultaneously receiving payment for Workers' Compensation.
-The decision to use accrued sick leave or vacation leave in lieu of receiving payments via the Ohio Bureau of Workers' Compensation must be provided to the CA in writing via email. - 4) The County retains the right to require an employee who is receiving Workers' Compensation benefits to report for work and perform such duties as can be accomplished given the physical limitations of the employee.
+The decision to use accrued sick leave or vacation leave in lieu of receiving payments via the Ohio Bureau of Workers' Compensation must be provided in writing to the Benefits & Leave Administrator in the Human Resources Department via email. - 4) The County retains the right to require an employee who is receiving Workers' Compensation benefits to report for work and perform such duties as can be accomplished given the physical limitations of the employee.
 An employee who refuses may lose the right to Workers' Compensation benefits and may be disciplined up to and including discharge. - 5) Employees who are off work due to a Workers' Compensation injury for more than three days may be placed on FMLA (Family and Medical Leave Act) leave that will run concurrently with a Workers' Compensation absence(s).
 After the allowed 12 weeks of FMLA leave have been used, the employee's healthcare benefits will be terminated, and the employee and any dependents will be offered COBRA coverage as detailed in Section 24.